Other uses of commas provide clarity in details:

 There are 4 main uses of commas in sentence construction.
 Using a comma in these four cases adds clarity to your writing, but using commas where they're not needed will cause confusion.

-Using commas in a series tells your reader that you are providing a list.
+1) Commas in a series tells your reader that you are providing a list.
 Your reader may be confused otherwise.
 For example:

 Wrong - We elect official representatives: a president, vice-president, secretary and treasurer.
 (How many were elected?
 3 or 4?)